puppetlabs/bolt/documentation/writing_tasks.md

 An error object includes the following keys:
 -   `msg` - A human readable string that appears in the UI.
 -   `kind` - A standard string for machines to handle.
-You may share kinds between your modules or namespace kinds per module.
+You can share kinds between your modules or namespace kinds per module.
 -   `details` - An object of structured data about the tasks.